louwdemand/lemons-to-lemonade/README.md

-# Creating a simple responsive landing webpage with the following sections
+# Creating a responsive landing webpage with the following sections

 1. Nav + Landing
 2. About Us